 Canadian & Portland / Mat Collishaw

-Probably the longest and most intricate commission for the studio was this once in a lifetime opportunity to work with a world-famous artist and maverick on a project in Kingston
+One of our longest and most intricate commissions for the studio was this once in a lifetime opportunity to work with a world-famous artist and maverick, Matt Colinshaw, on a project in Kingston.

 Overview